ak6129/PUI2016_ak6129/HW11_ak6129/README.md

 Ploted CUSP point.

 Assignment 2
-Download Census Business data for period from 1993 to 2015 and geojson file from the github repo.
+Downloaded Census Business data for period from 1993 to 2015 and geojson file from the github repo.
 Merged 2 data sets to prepare the data for clustering.
 Cluster the NUMBER OF ESTABLISHMENTS time series with K-means.
 Used elbow method to identify number of clusters.
 The elbow method shows 2 clusters.
 Choosed 5 as number of cluster as per instructions.